by Michael H. Israel, M.A.,J.D., LL.M

 Click Here To Continue Reading

-Mr. Israel joins Duggan Bertsch, LLC with over 15 years of legal practice experience and as a partner in the firm, practices in the firm’s tax controversy group and business litigation group.
+Mr. Israel chairs both the Firm’s State and Local Taxation Controversy Group and its Commercial Litigation Group.
 Prior to joining the firm, Michael was a Special Assistant Attorney General in the Office of the Illinois Attorney General for three years, where he represented the Illinois Department of Revenue in the circuit courts of Illinois and federal court.
 Michael dealt with complex state and local, income tax, and sales tax, litigation matters including those related to nexus, apportionment, responsible officer liability, residency, and the defense of the constitutionality of state property tax exemption statutes; as well as matters related to federal income taxation.